almedso/canopen/cot/README.md

 ## TODO

-- missing formats for rod command
+- test all rod command formatting
 - test wod commands update to new format
-- remove old code
 - use helper format functions for pdo command and wod command